AB Princeton University, 2006

 MPH University of California, Berkeley, 2013

 Broadly, I am interested in the intersection of natural resource use and human health.
-My research explores interactions between ecosystem change, livelihoods and human health across multiple scales and health outcomes in Western Kenya, around Lake Victoria.
+My research explores interactions between ecosystem change, livelihoods, food access and human health across multiple scales and health outcomes.

 My research explores how changes in fishery access and fish availability impact livelihoods and the health of people living around the lake.
 I use methods from both ecology and public health, including monitoring of fishing effort and catch, and qualitative and quantitative methods to understand livelihoods and health.
 My human health focus considers both child nutrition as well as HIV/AIDS.
 Integrally linked to the environment, the socio-dynamics of HIV widely affects both food access and security, and the ways people use fishery resources.
 Further, fishery access and availability are linked to the nutritional status - both growth and cognitive development - of children.

 In my research efforts, I collaborate with Organic Health Response and am grateful for major support of both my research and this collaboration from the National Science Foundation and USAID Partnerships for Enhanced Engagement in Research (PEER).
 Please read more about this research project here.